Arthur Edward Ellis

 Arthur Edward Ellis (8 July 1914 – 23 May 1999) was an English football referee.
 He was born in Halifax, West Riding of Yorkshire.

 Ellis was a referee in The Football Association competitions and in FIFA international competitions.
-He refereed at the 1950, 1954 and 1958 World Cups; running the line in the 1950 FIFA World Cup Final and Third Place Play-off in 1958 and refereeing the Third Place Play-off in 1954.
+He refereed at the 1950, 1954 and 1958 World Cups; running the line in the 1950 FIFA World Cup Final and match for third place in 1958 and refereeing the match for third place in 1954.

 Refereeing career

 Ellis is most remembered for refereeing the notorious 1954 Battle of Berne and the first leg of the 1960–61 second round tie in the European Cup between Real Madrid and Barcelona.
 In the closing minutes of that match Ellis waved down a flag as Sandor Kocsis strode into the Madrid penalty area, and awarded a penalty when the Hungarian was fouled.
 The resulting score equalised the tie.

 Ellis also journeyed with the English touring side in Argentina in the Summer of 1953.
 He was the referee in charge of the abandoned game in Buenos Aires against Argentina on 17 May when it rained so much that he called the players off the field after 23 minutes.
 This tour began, three days before, with the representative match in the River Plate stadium.
 Ellis had been bitten by a mosquito and been told he could not officiate but he refused to follow the medical advice and was later dubbed 'the yellow rat' by some of the English players for his performance.

 An Argentinian side San Lorenzo were the opponents during the abandoned game at Highfield Road, against Coventry City in January 1956.
 In the first half, after awarding a penalty, Ellis was kicked by Jose Sanfilippo and abandoned the game when the player refused to walk from the field of play.
 "Those people", Ellis wrote, "must learn sportsmanship and we must teach them.
 South Americans are more excitable and more passionate than we are.
 They do crazy things, impulsively, then a few minutes later they are genuinely and deeply sorry".